Developing potential and tapping existing internal expertise to promote learning and improve practice

 ILT & Curriculum Team Purchasing

-The curriculum committee reviewed new and current programs while planning for the Fall 2022 school year.
-In their planning, the team reviewed curricula that are aligned to the Chancellor’s Four Pillars, our P177Q Educational Focus and literacy plan.
-A representative from the Curriculum Committee, ILT and DATA team met in the beginning of the school year to ensure that all curricular decisions for the 2022-23 school year were data-driven and aligned to the needs of 177Q students as evidenced by SANDI and FAST data trends.
-Curriculum programs reviewed and purchased for the 2023-23 school year include:
+The curriculum committee is reviewing new and current programs while planning for the Fall 2022 school year.
+In their planning, the team is reviewing curricula that is aligned to our newly designed cluster positions in order to provide for more cohesive and structured programs in the arts, health, and life/vocational skills programs.
+Additionally, the Curriculum Committee will be meeting with the Data Team to ensure that all curricular decisions for the 2022-23 school year are data-driven and aligned to the needs of 177Q students as evidenced by SANDI and FAST data trends.

 Substitute teachers and paraprofessionals

 As the School year has progressed, the need for competent and dedicated substitute Teachers and Paraprofessionals has not abated.
 One factor that has helped to mitigate this situation is the progressive waning of the Covid Pandemic.
 Substitute candidates now feel more comfortable in a physical School setting, making for a larger substitute pool to select from.
 Our site coordinators continue to perform outreach looking for available candidates.
 These individuals are monitored and evaluated for continuation as Substitutes, as well as for skill sets that would make them suitable for full time employment in the future.